albertiaedev/albertiaedev/README.md

 # Hey there... :wave:

-### You're visiting the web development portfolio of J.A.
+### You're visiting the fullstack development portfolio of J.A.
 Hernández

  <br>